kad5/TOP-CV-api/README.md

 although this was a utility project.
 There were few areas I included in it so i can learn via implementation:

 - Implementing refresh tokens and refresh token rotations for Auth.
 Previously, I had implemented auth via passport local strategy, and jwt with custom auth mw with only 1 https token.
 This time I wanted to use passport for jwt to test it and perhaps add other strategies like social logins.
+- wanted to try to store objects in postgresql bd with prisma via jsonob
 - I had some practice adding security mw to ensure backend api is secure from attacks
 - more practice on planning and excuting an api codebase.
 This time i felt very organized and the whole codebase took few hours only, a large portion of it was testing.
 - more CORS handling practice.
 I learned alot about https and security.